se-edu/learningresources/contents/projectManagement/documentation.md

 ## Acknowledgements

-In addition to the links mentioned above, here are the links used in the writing of this book chapter:
+In addition to the links mentioned above, here are the links used in the writing of this article:

 * https://opensource.com/business/15/5/write-better-docs
 * http://www.developer.com/tech/article.php/10923_3848981_2/The-7-Rules-for-Writing-World-Class-Technical-Documentation.htm